 I’ve enjoyed a number of ‘live’ events lately as well as a host of online events, and I’ve been thrilled to share bills with such luminaries as Michael Palin and Richard Coles.
 A special honour was delivering the inaugural Palmer Lecture at the Portico Library in Manchester., while festivals at Colonsay and Birnam, were great fun and a chance to visit some wonderful places in Scotland.

 The Golden Age of Murder has been published in Chinese and Japanese, while The Story of Classic Crime in 100 Books has recently been translated into Korean..

 The New Mysteries of Sherlock Holmes

 My collection of Sherlock Holmes stories is available as an ebook on Amazon.
 As well as the stories, the book includes various articles and a splendid introduction by leading Sherlockian David Stuart Davies.
 I’ve also contributed an introduction to a handsome, slip-cased edition of a selection of Sherlock’s greateest cases, published by Arcturus.

 TV, DVD and Film viewing

-Films I’ve enjoyed recently include Escape Room, and several old movies which have cropped up on the Talking Pictures TV channel.
-I’ve also just binge-watched BBC’s The Capture, which was terrific.
+Films I’ve enjoyed recently include The Lighthouse, and several old movies which have cropped up on the Talking Pictures TV channel.
+On TV, I’ve enjoyed Why Didn’t They Ask Evans? and The Midwich Cuckoos.